 The American Diabetes Association's Phoenix office is committed to educating our communities about how to Stop Diabetes and supporting those living with the disease.

 The Phoenix office serves Northern Arizona and New Mexico.

 *Times reflect daylight saving time.

-Check out the latest updates and event information in our Winter Newsletter.
+Check out the latest updates and event information in our Spring Newsletter.

 Learning to live with type 1 diabetes does not happen overnight - our message to parents and children is that you don't have to do it alone.
 The American Diabetes Association's Youth Programs connects families to other families of children with diabetes.
 An integral part of thess programs is Camp AZDA, the Arizona's week-long residential summer youth camp where campers participate in traditional camp activities and gain independence, grow in confidence and discover new skills, all while receiving medical care.

 For more information about our Youth Programs, please contact Edyth Haro at email@example.com.

 Over 4,000 Advocates engage with the Association locally every year and advocate on behalf of those living with diabetes and prediabetes.

 Interested in workplace giving?
 The American Diabetes Association Phoenix is a proud member of Community Health Charities Arizona.

 Your involvement as an American Diabetes Association volunteer — whether on a local or national level — will help us expand our community outreach and impact, inspire healthy living, intensify our advocacy efforts, raise critical dollars to fund our mission, and uphold our reputation as the moving force and trusted leader in the diabetes community.